Colossal Art, design, and visual culture.

 - Gorky, Kandinsky Works to Make First Public Appearance Since 1970s at Sotheby’sby Angelica Villa on January 26, 2021 at 4:21 pm

 The works have been in the same collection for more than four decades

 ArtWeb Blog For aspiring and professional artists on the internets

-- Media in focus: painting on copperby Rebecca Wall on November 20, 2020 at 5:56 pm
+- Media in focus: mosaic artby Rebecca Wall on January 10, 2021 at 11:37 pm

 Artsy Shark Inspiring Artists to Build Better Businesses